 This video reports on the sports health screening program in the Vestavia Schools.

 Sports Medicine Clinics

 Coverage of sporting events provides expert care at all types of events by certified athletic trainers.
 These professionals are present at all types of competitions, from football and soccer games to indoor events like volleyball and basketball.
-The team is prepared to care for student athletes throughout the game or match to ensure a safe and healthy competition for all.
+The team is prepared to care for student-athletes throughout the game or match to ensure safe and healthy competition for all.

 Keeping student athletes safe is a high priority for high schools today, particularly in light of the recent deaths of some athletes and increasing concerns over concussion risk.
-Programs like PlaySafe help high school coaches, parents and the student athletes themselves stay safe and healthy throughout the training season and into the competitive arena.
+Programs like PlaySafe help high school coaches, parents, and student-athletes stay safe and healthy throughout the training season and into the competitive arena.